nickscavuzzo33/GPT-Ocean-Python/README.md

 Folder that includes all files necessary for the dynamic model creation

-Any other scripts or config files necessary to run a local predictoor bot on remote network with a dynamic model
+Any other scripts or config files necessary to run a local predictoor bot on a remote network with a dynamic model

 Step 1 Run a [dynamic model predictoor](https://github.com/nickscavuzzo33/OceanProtocol-ETHMIAMI/blob/main/dynamic-model%20.md)